 - Pass through the Mani wall carved in Buddhist mantra

-- Superb view of picturesque village, forest and terraced farm across the valley from campsite
+- Superb view of a picturesque village, forest and terraced farm across the valley

 - Visit 3 main monasteries which are run by Pikey Hill Social Organization.